claytron/augury/README.md

 Thanks to [TinderBox](http://gettinderbox.com) for giving us time to make cool things happen!

-This was an excellent learning experience for the author, who is new at programming in Ruby.
+This was an excellent learning experience for the author, who was new at programming in Ruby.

 The [Developing a RubyGem using Bundler][gemdocs] documentation was fun to read and informative.
 It helped get the skeleton of the code set up and extra goodies in the development profile.